Filipino Culture and Shame

 In the Filipino culture, when your parents or someone older wants to teach you a lesson or make you feel bad, they shame you.
-Shame is a painful feeling that arises when something dishonorable, improper, or ridiculous is done by oneself or by another.
+It’s a painful feeling that arises when something dishonorable, improper, or ridiculous is done by oneself or by another.
 I dislike shame because it has been used against me so many times.
-An example is when my mother shames me by telling me I need to lose weight.
-Another time is when she shamed me into staying at home instead of going out by telling me only prostitutes go out.
+An example is when my mother guilts me by telling me I need to lose weight.
+Another time was when she reproached me into staying at home instead of going out by telling me, “Only prostitutes go out.”
 I dislike shame because I see it as emotional blackmail.
 “Don’t do this because you’ll ruin my reputation!”
 “Don’t do that because people will think badly of you!”
-The worst shame I’ve experience is towards my mental illness, OCD.
+The worst guilt I’ve experienced was towards my mental illness, OCD.

 Mental illness in the Filipino culture, or any old country culture, is taboo.
 You don’t talk about it outside your family.
 It’s something you have to deal with, something to get over.
-The thing is you don’t exactly get over mental illness, you learn to co-exist with it.
-It’s very difficult for people who didn’t grow up with that notion.
+The thing is you don’t exactly get over a mental illness; you learn to co-exist with it.
+It’s challenging for people who didn’t grow up with that notion.

-Shame can be broken down into internal, external, and reflective shame (Gilbert, 1998).
-In the context of mental illness, internal shame refers to the person’s negative view of oneself because of internalized stigma of mental illness.
+Shame can be broken down into three categories: internal, external, and reflective.
+(Gilbert, 1998).
+In the context of mental illness, internal pity refers to the person’s negative view of oneself because of the internalized stigma of mental illness.
 External shame is the negative views that others have towards someone with

 I mainly feel internalized shame and reflective shame.
 I don’t like having OCD.
-I don’t like the constant worry if someone is going to hit me or if I’m going to hit someone when I’m driving.
+I don’t want the constant worry if someone is going to hit me or if I’m going to run over someone when I’m driving.
 I don’t like metacognition anxiety in which I worry about worrying.
-I don’t like it when my mom told me to put away my anxiety workbook, or when she told me not to tell others that I went to therapy because she was afraid of what others thought.
+I don’t like it when my mom told me to put away my anxiety workbook, or when she told me not to say to others that I went to therapy because she was afraid of what others thought.
 I don’t like it when my dad makes fun of me for taking medication.

 I hate the shame that bombards me.